pengdonna/codex_vitae/template.md

 ## Learning
 + Learning can occur within the same decision-making rule set or on the rule set
-  + Single loop learning does not quesetion method or goal
+  + Single loop learning does not question method or goal
   + Double loop learning may involve changing the problem statement
-+ In the process of learning we deconstruct the assumptions which have assissted us thus far, the whole thing is comparable to bootstrapping
++ In the process of learning we deconstruct the assumptions which have assisted us thus far, the whole thing is comparable to bootstrapping
  + ![Throughput of learning](https://206hwf3fj4w52u3br03fi242-wpengine.netdna-ssl.com/wp-content/uploads/2017/01/rf5.002-1024x576.jpeg)
 + There is a difference between intellectual understanding and embodied understanding
   + Life is a succession of lessons which must be lived to be understood